vitiral/artifact/artifact-data/design/artifact.md

   - At least one artifact with subnames NOT implemented in source
   - At least one artifact only partially implemented (no subnames and not implemented)
   - At least one artifact only partially implemented (no primary + single secondary)

+- [[.lint]]: a basic project to test lints
-  - Lints:
+  - Expected lint errors:
+    - referenes to names+subnames that don't exist
+    - partof values that don't exist
     - At least one artifact BOTH implemenented in source and defined as done
     - Invalid reference (name + subane) in source